is3012/The-Augmenteers/README.md

 suicides/100k pop: contains redundant information as suicide_risk gdp_for_year ($): contains redundant information as gdp_per_capita ($)
 generation: contains redundant information as age.
 Each generation is corresponding to a specific age group under age.
+# 4. Identify numerical and categorical columns
+We'll skip the step of missing value imputation as we have handled the missing values of HDI for year before performing exploratory data analysis.
+There is no null data in other columns.